azukauteh/simple_shell/README.md

 - Piping:

-For more information on available commands and their usage, please refer to the [documentation](docs/).

-## Contributing

-Contributions are welcome!
-If you find any issues or want to add new features, please feel free to submit a pull request.
-Make sure to follow the [contribution guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [ALX SOFTWARE ENGINEERING](LICENSE).

-## Acknowledgments

-- [List any acknowledgments or resources you used for inspiration or guidance.]